 We all want to improve our manufacturing processes and create added productivity.
 We use scads of analysis, cost accounting numbers, and other manufacturing process improvement tools to evaluate our nonproductive processes.
 Our computer systems keep track of labor hours used versus our standard cost estimates.

 We should have made 120 roll formed parts per hour and we only made 85. … So, what gives?
 How can we simplify the decision-making process for optimization, and direct productivity improvement dollars to the right place?

-Let's look at an manufacturing process improvement example of a roll forming order requiring smart investment.
+Let's look at a manufacturing process improvement example of a roll forming order requiring smart investment.

 Successful Manufacturing Process Improvement Example: Roll Forming Edition

 Acme Widget Co. has several different product lines of metal formed widgets.

 Each product line has several components made at different parts of the plant using different metal forming equipment.
-For years, the sub-widget U channels have been produced with actual costs far exceeding estimated standard cost.
+For years, the sub-widget U channels have been produced with actual costs far exceeding the estimated standard cost.

 In fact, just this year, the engineering team increased the standard cost estimate for the sub-widget U channel just so they can be scheduled with the proper amount of labor hours since they always take longer.
 And of course, widget customers will not accept a price increase due to the U channel’s cost.

 Obviously, the U channel is the weak link in the roll forming process.

 Cost accounting has targeted the U channel for a long time, and now some capital budget money is available to finally fix this nagging problem.

 For $100,000, Acme can buy a U channel machine that will drop the fabrication labor to 60% of the standard cost.
-That’s a no-brainer, since U channel production had always been running at 125% of cost!
+That’s a no-brainer, since U channel production had always been running at 125% of the cost!